Talk direct first

 What happens next?

-- Our officer will provide you with information explaining the law and our procedures - and will ask you to complete and return a diary, giving details of when the problem occurs and how it affects you.
+1. Our officer will provide you with information explaining the law and our procedures - and will ask you to complete and return a diary, giving as much details as possible of when the problem occurs and how it affects you.

 Can we always take action?